RudrakshSJoshi/MediBot/CONFIG.md

+Got it!
+Let's focus on clarifying the setup steps in the `CONFIG.md` file while addressing the specific details you mentioned:

+---

 # Configuration Guide for Setting Up MediBot

 Follow these steps to set up and configure MediBot on your local machine.